 Adding a competitive element to your fitness sessions, Strava also lets you set records on your regular routes.
 If you cycle the same way to and from work every day, it will break down your route into a range of blocks.
 Now that half-mile section between two sets of traffic lights is your race track for a new PB.

-There are now Strava apps with standalone GPS for both Apple Watch and Android Wear, and while we've found some accuracy issues, it's certainly an experience that offers way more than the stock apps.
+There are now standalone Strava apps for the Apple Watch, Wear watches and the Fitbit Ionic, taking advantage of the GPS.
+It's by no means perfect, but it's certainly an experience that offers more than the stock apps.

-Runtastic has really impressed with its ability to support a multitude of wearables, with the app now supporting everything from the Apple Watch to Android Wear and Samsung's Gear series.
+Runtastic has really impressed with its ability to support a multitude of wearables, with the app now supporting everything from the Apple Watch to Wear OS and Samsung's Gear series.

 Getting fit doesn't have to be a chore.
 If you struggle staying motivated, the right wearable app can help you gamify your exercise sessions.
 The king of the fun fitness apps is Zombies, Run!
 Like training for a 10K fun run in the setting of The Walking Dead, it transforms the tedium of running and switches it out for compulsive, and sometimes terrifying storytelling.